bioinfo@ird.fr

 You will be randomly connected to one of the nodes of the short partition with X reserved cores

-Reserving on core of a specific node:
+Reserving one core of a specific node:

 type the following command